BilliMorgan/Burger-Builder/README.md

 # Burger Builder

-Web application, where user can build own burger by dynamicly adding ingredients.
-Burger availble to order through the order functionality.
-Information about order is stored in Firebase API.
+Web application, where user can build own burger by dynamically adding ingredients.
+Burger available to order through the order functionality.
+Information about the order is stored in the Firebase API.
-The app has responsive design and fit for mobile screens and for wide-sceen monitors as well.
+The app has a responsive design and fits for mobile screens and for wide-screen monitors as well.
-The App is acting as Single Page Aplication.
+The App is acting as Single Page Application.
+Routing performs without reloading the webpage.